 - Mehndi (hand painting) involves an orange stain which may last for at least two days.

-Please ensure that no-one taking part in Mehndi or forehead decoration has any skin problems such as Eczema.
+Please ensure that no-one taking part in Mehndi has any skin problems such as Eczema.
+If this is the case we can provide the pattern on a card instead.

-- Our cookery workshops may involve nuts.
+- Some of our food workshops may involve nuts.
 Please notify a member of the Open Centre staff at the beginning of the session if anyone in the group has any food allergies.

 - The Open Centre has toilets including one suitable for disabled visitors.